5 Rules for Selling Short in the Stock Market - Cabot Wealth Network

 “The trend is your friend” is one of the most valuable of the scores of market truisms that I’ve internalized over the years.

-Over the past 10 years, the market’s trend has been up, and anyone who bet against it (hedge funds, for example) suffered.
+For more than 10 years, the market’s trend was up, and anyone who bet against it (hedge funds, for example) suffered.

-It matches the exact same profit profile that led us to a +12,037% gain in Netflix, a +4,330% profit in Apple, and a 1,120% gain in Tesla.
-It has already handed investors a 173% gain over the past 12 months thanks to 182% earnings growth.
-And it's technically ready to break out and notch another 15% to 20% gain in the next 30 days no matter what happens in the overall market.

-It has already handed investors a 173% gain over the past 12 months thanks to 182% earnings growth.

-And it's technically ready to break out and notch another 15% to 20% gain in the next 30 days no matter what happens in the overall market.Click here to learn more.

-But recent activity suggests that a new bear market may be getting under way, and when it does, you can garner some good profits by selling short, by investing in sync with that downtrend.
+But a bear market suddenly, historically arrived along the coronavirus pandemic this March, and while stocks have bounced back remarkably (unsustainably?) well, a second retreat is possible.
+If and when it happens you can garner some good profits by selling short, by investing in sync with that downtrend.

-That said, you don’t want to jump the gun!
+For now, though, the bull market has resumed, which means you should not start selling your stocks.
 The biggest reason for shorting only in confirmed bear markets—and most people forget this—is that the real long-term trend of the market has been up for centuries, and will continue to be up as long as investors perceive that the U.S. economy is growing.
 Usually, this long upward trend helps investors, which is why holding index funds for decades is one decent investing strategy.

-If you want to invest contrary to this upward trend, you better be darn sure there’s a real bear market in force to help you.

 2. Thou shalt sell short only stocks that are trending down.